 You must continue paying your Medicare premiums to remain a member of the plan.
-This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.
+This includes your premium for Part B. It may also include a premium for Part A, which affects members who aren't eligible for premium-free Part A.

-Because you are a member of Imperial Courage Plan, we will reduce your monthly Medicare Part B Premium by \$75.
+Because you are a member of Imperial Courage Plan (HMO), we will reduce your monthly Medicare Part B Premium by \$75.
 Depending on what you pay for your Medicare Part B Premium, your \$75 reduction may be credited to your Social Security check or credited on your Medicare Part B Premium Statement.
 Reductions may take several months to be issued.
 You must, however, continue to pay your Medicare premiums to be eligible for Medicare covered services and remain a member of Imperial.
-If you have any questions, please contact Member Services at 1-800-838-8271 from October 1 - March 31: Monday - Sunday, from 8:00 am - 8:00 pm and from April 1 - September 30: Monday - Friday, from 8:00 am - 8:00 pm, excluding federal holidays.
+If you have any questions, please contact Member Services at 1-800-838-8271 from October 1 through March 31: Monday - Sunday, from 8:00 a.m. - 8:00 p.m. except holidays and from April 1 through September 30: Monday - Friday, from 8:00 a.m. - 8:00 p.m. except holidays.